-Scott is a registered Instructor and assessor with DogAID (Assistance in Disability)
+Head Trainer, Scott Allen is a registered Instructor and assessor with Access Disability Services (ADS).

-If you are physically disabled and would like an informal discussion about your dog's suitability and criteria for becoming a DogAID client, please email me on firstname.lastname@example.org.
+If you are disabled (whether physically or mentally) and would like an informal discussion about your dog's suitability and criteria for becoming an ADS client, please email email@example.com or visit www.accessdisabilityservices.org.

-As a fully qualified ADUK Disability Assistance dog, Luna helps her handler with every day tasks, such as undressing and helping with the laundry.
-As she has full public access, her behaviour in public has to be and is impeccable, even when left to settle in front of the treats in a pet food shop!.
+As a fully qualified Disability Assistance dogs, Luna and Sunny help their owners with every day tasks, such as undressing and helping with the laundry.
+As they have full public access, their behaviour in public has to be and is impeccable, including a perfect settle.
 All trained out with kind reward based methods by our Head Trainer and ADUK accredited assessor, Scott Allen.

 bottom of page